LLNL/scr/doc/rst/users/api.rst

 When setting a parameter, for C applications, :code:`SCR_Config` always returns :code:`NULL`.
 For Fortran applications, :code:`IERROR` is always set to :code:`SCR_SUCCESS`.

-To query a value, one specifies the just the parameter name as the string in :code:`config`.
+To query a value, one specifies just the parameter name as the string in :code:`config`.
 For example, one can specify the string :code:`SCR_FLUSH` to query its current value.
 When querying a value, for C applications, the call allocates and returns a pointer to a string holding the value of the parameter.